Healthcare in Africa

 specially focused on financial institutes in developing

-Tobias Rinke de Wit is Director Business Development and Research allocated by PharmAccess to the Council for Health Service Accreditation of Southern Africa, Cape Town.
-He holds a chair in Sustainable Healthcare, in particular Affordable Diagnostics at the Department of Global Health, Amsterdam Institute for Global Health and Development at the Academic Medical Center of the University of Amsterdam.
+Tobias Rinke de Wit is Director Business Development and Research with Amsterdam Institute for Global Health and Development / PharmAccess Group.
+He holds a chair in Sustainable Healthcare, in particular Affordable Diagnostics at the Department of Global Health, AIGHD at the Academic Medical Center of the University of Amsterdam.

 Vision, Mission & Objectives